Delegate access to your mail or calendar

 To let someone else manage your calendar using G Suite Sync for Microsoft® Outlook® (GSSMO):

 - Sign in to your Google Calendar interface and share your calendar with your delegate (ideally your primary calendar).
-When doing so, grant the delegate permission to Make changes to events.
+When doing so, grant the delegate permission to Make changes and manage sharing.

-The delegate can now use their own profile to create events and respond to invitations in your calendar.
-Invitations the delegate sends from your primary calendar (as opposed to other calendars you own) show you as the organizer in Outlook.
+Your delegate can now use their own profile to create events and respond to invitations in your calendar.
+Invitations the delegate sends from your primary calendar (as opposed to other calendars you own) show you as the event organizer in Outlook.

 Showing you as organizer applies only for your primary calendar: You can share any of your calendars with a delegate, who can then manage events on that calendar.
 But invitations appear as sent by you for your primary calendar, only.
 For other calendars, invitations from the delegate appear to come directly from the delegate.